Ensembl/EpiRR/README.md

 The attributes required are common between both submission formats.
 The attribute name should be lower case for JSON file submission and upper case for the text format.

  * PROJECT: Project name (required)
  * ACCESSION: EpiRR accession for the reference epigenome.
-Weither this or LOCAL\_NAME must be present for updates, must not be present in initial submission.
+Either this or LOCAL\_NAME must be present for updates.
+It must not be present in initial submission.
  * LOCAL\_NAME: ID for reference epigenome used within the project.
 Optional, either this or ACCESSION must be present for updates.
  * DESCRIPTION: Free text description of the reference epigenome.
-Optional.
+Optional, but is displayed by the website.
  * RAW\_DATA: Archive name, primary ID, secondary ID.
 Details vary by archive.
 At least one required.